Get the FREE one-click dictionary software for Windows

 - code, encipher, cipher, encrypt, inscribe, write in code

-2. (mathematics) make a mathematical calculation or computation
+2. Make a calculation or computation

 - calculate, cipher, compute, work out, reckon, figure [N. Amer]

-Derived forms: cyphered, cyphering, cyphers
+Derived forms: cyphering, cyphered, cyphers

 Encyclopedia: Cypher